ming-hai/ice-builder-visualstudio/README.md

 The Ice Builder for Visual Studio is a Visual Studio extension that allows you to configure the [Ice Builder for MSBuild](1) for your C++ and C# projects, all within the Visual Studio IDE.
+It serves as front-end for the Ice Builder for MSBuild: all the build-time processing is performed by the Ice Builder for MSBuild.

-The Ice Builder for MSBuild in turn provides support for compiling Slice source files (`.ice` files) within C++ and C# projects created by Visual Studio.
+The Ice Builder for MSBuild provides support for compiling Slice source files (`.ice` files) within C++ and C# projects created by Visual Studio.
 It compiles these Slice files using the Slice to C++ compiler (`slice2cpp`) or the Slice to C# compiler (`slice2cs`) provided by your Ice installation.